Next: Obstacks, Previous: Allocation Debugging, Up: Memory Allocation [Contents][Index]

 linked programs, this happens through ELF symbol interposition, either

-using shared object dependencies or LD_PRELOAD
+using shared object dependencies or LD_PRELOAD.
+For static

-replacement library must be linked in before
+linking, the malloc replacement library must be linked in before

-linking against libc.a
+linking against libc.a (explicitly or implicitly).

 Note: Failure to provide a complete set of replacement functions (that is, all the functions used by the application, the GNU C Library, and other linked-in libraries) can lead to static linking failures, and, at run time, to heap corruption and application crashes.